Moving window techniques to model shock wave propagation using the concurrent atomistic-continuum method: Shock Wave Results

 We observe in Fig. \ref{Fig:CAC_ShockVelocityData_Conveyor} that the shock velocity data obtained from the CAC simulations correspond well to the results obtained from 3rd-order Eulerian theory over the full range of strains.
 For all four materials, the actual shock velocity exceeds the analytical value by 2-3.5\%.
 Specifically, the average errors for Cu, Al, Ag, and Ni are given respectively as follows: 2.33\%, 3.33\%, 2.25\%, 3.23\%.
 These errors are attributed to the analytical approximation of the elastic constants in Eqs. (\ref{C11Equation}) and (\ref{C111Equation}) (in fact, \cite{lincoln1967morse} found that these equations slightly under-predicted the experimental elastic constants of a bulk lattice at room temperature).
 The stiffer CAC results may also be due to thermal effects and including fourth order terms in the Eulerian equations could further reduce the differences between simulation and theory.
 Nonetheless, the drift in the shock front is nearly imperceptible for many hundreds of picoseconds which shows that such errors are fairly small for this type of problem.
 Therefore, the conveyor method maintains a stationary wave front at the center of the WR with minimal deviation from the theoretical shock velocity.

 To confirm the ability of the CAC framework to track the propagating shock for very long simulation times with this moving window technique, we conduct simulations using Cu, Al, Ag, and Ni with $\epsilon^+ = -0.06$ for 5 ns, where $U_S$ and $v^+$ are assigned their computational values.
-Results from these simulations can be seen in Fig. \ref{Fig:ShockPlot_LongTime}.
-In each case, we observe the shock front remain stationary at the center of the WR while the spatial width of the shock front increases over time -- implying that the shock wave is unsteady.
-This is expected because steady shock behavior is achieved through transverse atomic displacement (and thus plastic flow) which is impossible in a monatomic chain \cite{holian1979molecular,holian1995atomistic,davis2020one,holian1998plasticity}.
+Results from these simulations can be seen in Fig. \ref{Fig:ShockPlot_LongTime}, and in each case, we observe the shock front remain stationary at the center of the WR.
 Hence, the conveyor technique allows the CAC domain to track a propagating shock much longer than traditional NEMD simulations.
 Additionally, each of these domains contains 80,000 particles and covers a total length of nearly $70~\upmu\mathrm{m}$.
-An equally sized atomistic domain would be composed of 280,000 atoms and thus require 3.5x more memory.
+An equally-sized atomistic domain would be composed of 280,000 atoms and thus require $\sim$3.5x more memory.
 Therefore, the CAC framework with the conveyor technique significantly reduces the computational overhead of large-domain simulations.